Thinking of starting an LLC in Utah?

 However multi-member LLCs should prepare this document as having it in place prevents managerial issues and conflicts around profit distribution.

 Utah doesn’t have a required format for an operating agreement.
-Thus, you can use any template you find online or have an attorney draft a custom document for you.
+You can use any template you find online or have an attorney draft a custom document for you.

 Step 5: Get an EIN (Employer Identification Number) from the IRS